 The cascade, in plain English:

-When we taught the AI to think about who gets hurt before answering, it did not just get better at thinking about people - it got better at everything.
-It became more nuanced, more honest, and produced better answers overall.
-Care was the first domino; the others fell in sequence.
-The effect was strongest for care itself, then progressively weaker (but still positive) for each downstream quality.
-This pattern held on two completely different AI systems built by different companies using different methods.
-That is like discovering a teaching method that works equally well in English and Japanese classrooms - it suggests the effect is fundamental, not a quirk of one system.
+When we taught the AI to think about who gets hurt before answering, it consistently got better at thinking about people.
+In the lower-baseline models, it also became more nuanced, more honest, and produced better answers overall.
+Care was the first domino; the others sometimes fell in sequence.
+The effect was strongest for care itself, then progressively weaker for each downstream quality.
+That broader cascade is clearest on Gemini and Groq; on Claude and Grok the effect is narrower and more focal.
+The universal finding is stakeholder care.
+The fuller cascade is architecture-dependent.

 On both models, the effect size decreases monotonically from stakeholder_care (largest) through nuance and intellectual_honesty to position_quality (smallest or zero).
 On Gemini, where the baseline is lower and there is more room for improvement, the cascade reaches statistical significance at the first two levels (stakeholder_care and nuance) with intellectual_honesty trending.
 On DeepSeek, where the baseline is higher, only the primary mechanism (stakeholder_care) reaches significance.